SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Structures.rst

 and then its ``celsius`` and ``fahrenheit`` properties are accessed to print their values.

+..
+XXX same syntax for method access -- should we add a brief mention of methods like we have for properties?

 .. _Structures_StructuresAreValueTypes:

 Structures Are Value Types
 --------------------------

+..
+XXX caveat "usually" value types - or "usually" has value semantics -- if you put a class inside a struct, you don't have value semantics anymore.

 A :newTerm:`value type` is a type whose value is copied when it is assigned to a variable or constant,